 The setup process in the Google Home app is complete.
 Tap the “Done” button and finish setting up your Chromecast on your TV using its remote.

 So that you don’t need to juggle multiple controllers, you can use the Chromecast with Google TV’s remote to turn on your television, raise and lower its volume, and switch sources.

 Use the remote to click “Set Up Remote” and follow the on-screen guide.
 You will be walked through programming your controller and verifying that it can control your TV.

 Your Chromecast with Google TV is ready to go.
 Select “Start Exploring” to begin using your streaming device.

 The Google TV interface is slightly different if you’re coming from an Android TV set-top box or television.
 Each service you indicated having access to during the setup process will have its app installed on your Chromecast.
 Ensure that you’re signed in to each streaming service so you can start watching recommended movies and TV shows whenever something new appears.

 Something to keep in mind while getting familiar with your new Chromecast is that the software running on the streaming device is called Google TV, which is also the rebranded name of Play Movies & TV.
 Don’t get confused between the two when looking for something to watch.

-- › How to Remap Buttons on the Chromecast with Google TV Remote
+- › How to Install Apps and Games on Google TV

 - › How to Disable Home Screen Video and Audio Previews on Android TV